d2l-ai/d2l-en/chapter_preface/preface.md

 *how* to implement a given approach, but left out the discussion of *why* certain algorithmic decisions are made.
-While some interactive resources have popped up sporadically to address a particular topic, e.g., the engagine blog posts published on the website [Distill](http://distill.pub), or personal blogs, they only covered selected topics in deep learning, and often lacked associated code.
+While some interactive resources have popped up sporadically to address a particular topic, e.g., the engaging blog posts published on the website [Distill](http://distill.pub), or personal blogs, they only covered selected topics in deep learning, and often lacked associated code.